antonbezr/Min-Sudoku/README.md

 ## Features

+1. Dark/Light theme - Comfortably adjust the theme based on your preference/setting.
-1. Easy, Medium, and Hard difficulty - Play at your preferred difficulty.
+2. Easy, Medium, and Hard difficulty - Play at your preferred difficulty.
-2. Import custom Sudoku - Play any Sudoku you want (ex: NYT daily sudokus).
+3. Import custom Sudoku - Play any Sudoku you want (ex: NYT daily Sudokus).
-2. Sudoku share - Send a link to your friends so you can play the same puzzle.
+4. Sudoku share - Send a link to your friends so you can play the same puzzle.

 ## Backend